duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/installing_duckpan.md

 To use the Virtual Machine, you will need to download and install **VirtualBox**, **VMWare Workstation** or **VMWare Player**, depending on your current OS.

-#### VirtualBox (free)
+#### VirtualBox

 Website: https://www.virtualbox.org/
-Supports: Windows, OSX, Linux
+Supports: Windows, OS X, and Linux

 ##### Setup Instructions

-1. Download the rar and verify the checksum--decompress: This archive contains the VMDK (Virtual Machine Disk) and OVF (Open Virtualization Format) files.
+1. Download the RAR archive and decompress.
+This archive contains the VMDK (Virtual Machine Disk) and OVF (Open Virtualization Format) files.

 2. Open VirtualBox, click "File" and then click "Import Appliance"

-3. Click "Open appliance..." and select the DuckDuckHack virtual appliance -- click "Next"
+3. Click "Open appliance..." and select the DuckDuckHack virtual appliance and click "Next"

 4. Click "Import"

-#### VMWare Player (free)
+#### VMWare Player

 Website: https://www.vmware.com/products/player/
-Supports: Windows, Linux
+Supports: Windows and Linux

 ##### Setup Instructions

-1.Download the rar and verify the checksum--decompress: This contains the VMDK (Virtual Machine Disk) and OVF (Open Virtualization Format) files.
+1. Download the RAR archive and decompress.
+This contains the VMDK (Virtual Machine Disk) and OVF (Open Virtualization Format) files.

-2.Open VMWare Player, and click "Open a Virtual Machine"
+2. Open VMWare Player, and click on "Open a Virtual Machine"

-3.Choose a storage path for the Virtual Machine -- click "Import"
+3. Choose a storage path for the Virtual Machine and click "Import"

 #### Happy Hacking!

 Once you have installed the virtual machine you should be able to startup the VM and login with the following credentials:

 - **username** : `dax`
 - **password** : `duckduckhack`

 **The DuckPAN client has already been installed for you.** You can now clone the instant answer repos and start developing/testing.